adriqnn/SoftUni/10_JavaScriptApplications/_01_HTTPAndRESTServicesExercise/_03_PhonebookGET.md

 # Postman GET:

-Listing all records in Postman with the following GET request `http://localhost:3030/jsonstore/phonebook`;
+Listing all records in Postman with the following GET request: `http://localhost:3030/jsonstore/phonebook`;